 Many managed IT services providers and IT department continue to actively make simple adjustments to their cyber security measures, but the real question is will it work?

 Credential-phishing emails use fake log-in pages therefore they are tough to stop at the gateway because often associated infrastructure does not look malicious.
-Some phishing or malware campaigns have a good disguise as well as send emails from genuine Microsoft Office 365 or Gsuite email tenants that have already had compromised credentials or even sometime legitimate accounts.
+Some phishing or malware campaigns have a good disguise as well as send emails from genuine Microsoft Microsoft 365 or Gsuite email tenants that have already had compromised credentials or even sometime legitimate accounts.
 The fake login page is hosted on Microsoft infrastructure is “nearly impossible” to distinguish for most users, even some tech savvy ones.

 Cyber security researchers have reported that many secure email gateways do not scan every URL.
 Many of them focus on the type of URLs users actually click.
 As more phishing attacks leverage single-use URLs, the organizational risk grows.
 Cyber criminals only need one set of legitimate credentials to break into a network, which is why credential phishing attacks is a popular cyberattack technique.